dylankmoore/INDIVIDUAL-ASSIGNMENT-Team-Roster/README.md

 - The user will be able to: view, edit, delete, and search all members of a team.
 - When the user logs out, it will take them back to the log in page.

-## Video Waalkthrough of The Ballet Company Roster
+## Video Walkthrough of The Ballet Company Roster
 - [Loom video](https://www.loom.com/share/12429e16e43f49989101e0bc387a09cd?sid=6728cb9f-b9ee-4072-ba05-0ce34563487d)

 ## Screenshots